VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Dataset Construction

 \vulca{} adopts the Cultural Symmetry Principle, defined as schema and protocol parity across cultures, rather than sample-size parity.
 Concretely, each cultural tradition is annotated using: (i) the same five-layer structure (L1--L5), (ii) a uniform annotation protocol, and (iii) the same quality thresholds.
 This design reduces Western-centric methodological bias while acknowledging that museum availability and expert access naturally produce imbalanced sample sizes.

-Because Western and Chinese traditions constitute the majority of the full corpus (82\%), we release two balanced variants for fair comparison: Balanced (N=384; 48 per culture $\times$ 8 cultures) and Balanced-Pilot (N=336; 48 per culture $\times$ 7 cultures, excluding Hermitage, whose European court art overlaps with Western).
-We recommend using balanced variants for cross-culture comparisons and the full corpus for aggregate benchmarking with tighter confidence intervals.
+Because Western and Chinese traditions constitute the majority of the full corpus (82\%), we release two balanced variants for fair comparison: Balanced (N=384; 48 per culture $\times$ 8 cultures) and Balanced-Pilot (N=336; 48 per culture $\times$ 7 cultures, excluding Hermitage).
+We recommend using balanced variants for per-culture comparisons and the full corpus for aggregate benchmarking with tighter confidence intervals.

 We operationalise Cultural Symmetry through three pillars.
 Framework symmetry ensures each culture adapts L1--L5 to its own aesthetic theory (e.g., \textit{rasa} for Indian, \textit{wabi-sabi} for Japanese), with culture-specific dimension counts (25--30) reflecting tradition complexity rather than imposing uniform categories.
 Annotation symmetry requires native expert annotators for each tradition, with bilingual critiques preserving cultural terminology through romanisation.
 Quality symmetry applies uniform thresholds equally across all cultures ($\geq$70\% dimension coverage, $\geq$150 Chinese characters or 100 English words).\looseness=-1